 Component failure is difficult to predict at a hardware level, but monitoring performance and looking for erratic behavior from your CPU, RAM, or I/O devices can let you spot the early warning signs that a full-blown breakdown is on the horizon.

 From a software perspective, pinpointing troublesome processes in the OS and poorly optimized queries and fragmented indexes in the database itself is better than letting them run riot and potentially lead to the whole database grinding to a halt.

-Tips for SQL Server maintenance
+Tips for SQL Server Maintenance

 The most important piece of advice for any database administrator is that prevention is better than cure when it comes to maintenance.
-Also, monitoring server performance to troubleshoot outage-causing issues early is better than scrabbling to restore lost data further down the line.
+Also, server performance monitoring to troubleshoot outage-causing issues early is better than scrabbling to restore lost data further down the line.